Please also see my All-Time World Cup Team Index.

 RW: Gerald Vanenburg

-During the 1990's, he formed a dangerous partnership Marco Van Basten and Wim Kieft at Ajax.
+During the 1990's, Gerald Vanenburg formed a dangerous partnership Marco Van Basten and Wim Kieft at Ajax.
 He would join PSV in 1986.
+He later played in Japan, Germany and France.
 For the national team, he was a part of the Golden Generation that won the European Championship in 1988.
 He played for Holland 42 times.

 RW/SS: Gaston Taument

-Taument played the vast majority of his 14-year professional career with Feyenoord, amassing Eredivisie totals of 204 games and 45 goals over the course of nine seasons., where he starred along side Regi Blinker.
+Gaston Taument played the vast majority of his 14-year professional career with Feyenoord, amassing Eredivisie totals of 204 games and 45 goals over the course of nine seasons., where he starred along side Regi Blinker.
 He earned 15 caps.
-He played for Holland at the WC in 1994 ands at Euro 1996.
+He played for Holland at the World Cup Finals in 1994 and at Euro 1996.

 LW: Bryan Roy

 Roy played for Ajax in the late 1980's and early 1990's.
-He went to Foggis in 1992 when Ajax decided to promote their young players.
-He would join Nottingham Forrest in 1994.
-He was capped 32 times and played at both Italian 1990 and USA 1994.
+He won UEFA Cup in 1992 with them.
+He went to Italy's Foggia in 1992 when Ajax decided to promote their young players.
+He later played for Nottingham Forrest, Hertha Berlin and NAC.
+His transfer fee to Nottingham Forest was the club's record.
+He was capped 32 times and played at both World Cup Finals in 1990 and 1994.

-Known for his partnership with Gaston Taument at Feyenoord.
-He later played for Sheffield Wednesday and Celtic.
-He picked up 3 caps for Holland.
+Blinker played for Feyenoord between 1986 and 1996.
+He was known for his partnership with Gaston Taument at Feyenoord.
+He later played for Sheffield Wednesday, Celtic, RBC and Sparta Rotterdam.
+He picked up 3 caps for Holland between 1993 and 1994.
+He was born in Suriname.

 AM: Ruud Gullit